Concentration in Consciousness in Action

 - Concentration in Consciousness in Action

-In these degree programs you will be taking Consciousness 1 and Consciousness 2 and Psychology of Altruism.
-To add a concentration in Consciousness in Action, it would mean two additional courses of Psychology of Altruism 2 and a Masters Thesis.
+In these degree programs you will be taking Consciousness 1, Consciousness 2 and Psychology of Altruism.
+To add a concentration in Consciousness in Action entails completing two additional courses: Psychology of Altruism 2 and a Master’s Thesis.

-In addition to those two added courses to the degree programs, the MA in Art Therapy/Counseling Students would be taking three additional electives (2 quarters each).
+In addition to those two additional courses, the M.A. in Art Therapy/Counseling Students would take three additional elective courses (two quarters each).